 - Proximity to campus: Most undergraduate students want to live close to campus (ideally, no more than 0.25 – 0.5 miles away).
 If the property is within walking distance of students’ schoolwork and social life, it likely offers a competitive advantage.
 Alternatively, students may still be interested in a property if it is near accessible transportation or a direct shuttle service, which can be taken alongside their peers.

 - Pre-furnished units: Move-in day is much less stressful when students don’t need to worry about purchasing large items, such as a bed, desk, and dresser.
 After all, this type of housing is transient; students will leave and want to purchase their own furniture later.
 If off-campus housing provides the convenience of a dormitory, it may draw more interest, and hence a more compelling investment thesis.

-Want to learn more about how EquityMultiple can facilitate your participation in a student housing investment?
-Please don’t hesitate to contact our Investor Relations team via email at email@example.com or by scheduling a call today.
+Want to learn more about how EquityMultiple can facilitate your participation in a student housing real estate investment?
+Please don’t hesitate to contact our Investor Relations team via email at firstname.lastname@example.org or by scheduling a call today.

 Was this content useful?

 We'd like to hear from you.
 Your feedback will help us provide new material that is useful to you.